batistagroup/qflux/docs/qflux/Open_Systems/spinhalfOpen.md

 ---

-Now we provide the information for QuTiP propogation
+Now we provide the information for QuTiP propagation

 ---